"Pray without ceasing."

 Contextual Bible Study

 You may use the Four Steps to study any book of the Bible you choose.
 In the Four Steps, one book of the Bible will be studied from beginning to end.
 In this way each verse will be received in its proper context.
 Participants will read a context passage and a focus passage.
 The focus passage will be the primary text for the meeting.
 The context passage provides the context for the focus passage.
-Subchapter 7.5 provides a link to divisions for various books of the Bible.
+Subchapter 7.5 provides a link to divisions for eighteen books of the New Testament.
 So, context and focus passages for those books have already been arranged for you.

 Agenda, Leaders Guide, etc.

 The agenda for the Four Step Bible Study is presented in the next subchapter, subchapter 7.1.
 The Leader's Guide is in 7.2.
 The use of spiritual gifts in the meeting is explained in 7.3.
 Click the arrow at the top right of this page to open those pages.
 Two other subchapters follow to simplify, enrich and deepen the experience.